dubtcs/nECS_char/README.md

 All functionality is in namespace axt::ecs

-### Objects

-**EntityID** : A uint64_t for identifying entity data.

-**Scene** : This controls EntityID distribution, ComponentPack management, and data fetching.

-**ComponentPack** : A packed list of data for each entity it's attached to.

-**SceneView** : A list of EntityIDs that have components attached to them of the requested type.

-**IDManager** : Handles EntityID distrubtion.
+Entities can be referred to as the *ecs::Entity* class on their own or a *ecs::EntityID* managed by the scene.

 ### Basic Example

 Below is a basic example of:

  - Creating an antity
- - Attaching a Transform component
+ - Attaching a Transform component with a value of 1.f
  - Getting a SceneView of all entities with Transforms
  - Setting the Transform's x variable to 15
  - Deleting the entity